Tutorial Gateway

 SQL Temporary Table Example

 We are going to achieve our object using the Temporary table.
 First we are using the Insert Into Statement to insert records into Local Temporary Table.
 Next, we are selecting all the records from that temporary table whose Total Income is greater than 100000.
-I suggest you to refer SQL Temp Table article to understand the query.
+I suggest you to refer Temp Table article to understand the query.

 -- Difference between CTE, Temp Tables, Derived tables , and Table variable